 The National Bridleroute Network includes the Sabrina Way, opened in 2002, which runs from the Claude Duval Bridleroute at Great Barrington in Gloucestershire through five counties to Derbyshire, and, together with the Claude Duval 2 extension, provides a link between the Ridgeway and the Pennine Bridleway.

-The BHS’s publication comprises eight routes, with maps and route directions.
-There are currently another fourteen additional routes available online for free, and more due to be added.
+The BHS’s publication is no longer in print but the routes covered in the book and many more are available to download from the BHS Ride Maps UK website.
 The routes enable riders to enjoy the rolling hills, rich history and stunning countryside of the Cotswolds using bridleways, restricted byways, and quiet lanes, and cross arable and livestock farmland, woods, commons and country estates.